Darwin's leaf-eared mouse

 Darwin's leaf-eared mouse (Phyllotis darwini) is a species of rodent in the family Cricetidae.

 It has terrestrial habits and is endemic to coastal central and northern Chile.
 It is also found in the Atacama Desert.
-Members of the species have been found in the Llanos de Challe national park of the Atacama Desert.
-As a nocturnal rodent, P. darwini utilize the varying degrees of moonlight to determine predation risk and will often alter foraging habits in favor of avoiding predators.
+Members of the species have been found in the Llanos de Challe National Park of the Atacama Desert.
+As a nocturnal rodent, P. darwini utilizes the varying degrees of moonlight to determine predation risk and will often alter foraging habits in favor of avoiding predators.